 Unfortunately, there is no hard and fast best option.
 This is because all children are different and have different needs.
 Each pencil grip is designed slightly differently and will suit different children.
 The videos below show pencil grips that we have found to be helpful in a number of cases when working with children who have an immature pencil grasp.

-What are the pros and cons of pencil grips that are available?
+What are the pros and cons of available pencil grips?

 Aside from the grips mentioned above, the pencil grip market is saturated.
 The videos below discuss the pros and cons of other pencil grips available for purchase in the UK.
 Whilst we do update our videos we are unable to provide an exhaustive list.
 We also wish to remind viewers that we have not received payment or endorsements from any manufacturers.
 The reviews are based on the clinical opinion and experience of occupational therapist Kim Griffin.